Toro y Moi: Les Sins (2014–present)

-Bear DJs and makes electronic dance music under the moniker Les Sins.
-As Les Sins, Bear has put out a series of 12-inch records on Carpark Records and Jiaolong Records.
+Bear also DJs and makes electronic dance music under the moniker Les Sins.
+As Les Sins, he has released a series of 12-inch records on Carpark Records and Jiaolong Records.
 Bear stated that Les Sins "was just another way to make weirder music without having to feel I'm alienating Toro y Moi [fans].
 So it's kind of nice to do whatever kind of song I want to do without having to worry about it being accessible."
-Les Sins's debut full-length album, Michael, was released on November 4, 2014, on Bear's own Company Records (now called Company Studio).
-The next Les Sins release was a split EP with New York house music producer AceMo called C'mon Les' Go, released on August 27, 2020, by Company Studio.
+Les Sins's debut album, Michael, was released on November 4, 2014, through Bear's own label, Company Records (now Company Studio). in 2020, Les Sins released the split EP C'mon Les' Go with New York house producer AceMo through Company Records.

-Plum (2016–present)
+PLUM (2016–present)

-Bear produces and performs ambient music as Plum.
-The first Plum release was a self-titled single-track tape that came out on Leaving Records on September 28, 2016.
-The next Plum release was a full-length called StreetView released on Company Studio on October 24, 2020.
-StreetView's release was accompanied by the debut of an immersive website, plum.link, that paired streaming of the album with drone footage and effects that enhanced the experience of the music.
+Bear also produces and performs ambient music under the name PLUM.
+The first PLUM release, a self-titled single-track tape, was issued through Leaving Records on September 28, 2016.
+PLUM's following album, StreetView, was released through Company Studio on October 24, 2020.
+The album's release was accompanied by the launch of an immersive website, plum.link, which paired streams of the album with drone footage and visual effects designed to enhance the listening experience.

 Chaz Bundick Meets the Mattson 2 (2016–2017)

 Bear released a collaborative album, Star Stuff, with The Mattson 2, a jazz duo from California.
-Star Stuff was released on Company Records on March 31, 2017, and subsequently reached No. 1 on the contemporary jazz Billboard Charts.
-While touring together in support of Star Stuff, Bear and the Mattson 2 performed their collaborative album alongside existing songs from Toro y Moi's catalog.
+The album was released on March 31, 2017, through Company Records and reached No. 1 on the contemporary jazz Billboard Charts.
+While touring as a supporting artist for Star Stuff, Bear and the Mattson 2 performed their collaborative album alongside existing songs from Bear's catalog as Toro y Moi's.

 Art and design work

 Alongside his music career, Bear also maintains a visual art and design practice.
 In 2016, Bear founded Company Studio as a framework and vehicle for his visual endeavors.
 Company Studio works across various disciplines including graphic design, art direction, fine art, murals and installations, event production, and video production.
 Company studio is located in Oakland California and as of 2025, hosts open studio sessions on select days.

-Bear's fine art is primarily centered around painting, but also includes drawing, collage, sculpture,and most recently photography.
+Bear's fine art is primarily centered around painting, but also includes drawing, collage, sculpture, and most recently photography.
 Bear has had solo shows in at New Image Art (Los Angeles), FISK Projects (Portland), and Gallery Commune (Tokyo).

 Company Studio is also the name of Bear's record label, an imprint under Carpark Records, on which he releases his own side projects as well as records by selected artists that he has produced.